shaine/grunt-este-watch/README.md

 ### FAQs

 #### What's wrong with grunt-contrib-watch?
-It's slow and buggy, because it uses combination fs.fileWatch and fs.watch. fs.fileWatch is needed for Node.js < 0.9.2.
-Este needs maximum performance and reliability, so that's why I had to create yet another Node.js file watcher.
+It's slow and buggy, because it uses combination fs.fileWatch and fs.watch, for historical reason.
+From Node 0.9.2+, fs.watch is ok.

+[github.com/Steida/este](http://github.com/Steida/este) Needs maximum performance and stability, so that's why I had to create yet another Node.js file watcher.
 This watcher is continuously tested on Mac, Linux, Win platforms.

 #### What are grunt-contrib-watch bugs?